 5. Conclusion

 Theoretical study using DeltaEC is presented to show the effect of changing the geometric parameters and operating conditions of a thermoacoustic refrigerator on both the coefficient of performance and the temperature difference across the stack.
 In addition, the physical phenomenon of the effect of the operating conditions and the geometric parameters is introduced.
-Moreover, compromised values for the operating conditions and geometric parameters are collected as following:
+Moreover, depending on the designed thermoacoustic refrigerator, compromised values for the operating conditions and geometric parameters are collected as following:

 A drive ratio of 2 % will compromise the temperature difference and the coefficient of performance.

-A normalized stack position of 0.3 will compromise both the temperature difference across the stack and the performance.
+A normalised stack position of 0.3 will compromise both the temperature difference across the stack and the performance.

 Increasing the stack length will increase the temperature difference, but this also will make the power consumption higher, and thus leads to a lower performance.
-A normalized stack length of 0.12 is chosen for such compromise.
+A normalised stack length of 0.12 is chosen for such compromise.

 A spacing to thermal penetration depth value of 4 compromise the performance and the temperature difference.